-Finding time to exercise can be challenging enough… And things get really complicated when you stress about what you’re supposed to do after your workouts.
+Finding time to exercise can be challenging enough, let along figuring out what you’re supposed to do after your workouts.
+Follow these post-workout rules to make the most of your training.

-Here are 8 golden post-workout rules to keep in mind:
+Here are our eight golden post-workout rules to keep in mind after your next fitness session.

 1. Push Hard, But Not Too Hard